 Shaving creams are often considered the best and most effective product for a wet shave: Creams generate a rich lather without taking a lot of time, they also protect and lubricate the skin, leaving it smooth and moisturized.

 Lather-up creams are sold in jars or tubs, or in small tubes for traveling convenience.
 They contain between 30 and 50 percent fat (usually coconut oil, an-all-natural oil that does not penetrate the skin), as well as glycerin, which is why their lather is so rich and thick, providing the best possible protection.

-Fortunately, good traditional shaving creams are not only available made in England.
+Fortunately, excellent traditional shaving creams are not only available made in England.
 For example, Claus Porto is a centenary Portuguese soap manufacturer that produces shaving products under the brand Musgo Real that are highly recommended by the shaving blogosphere.

 How to Lather Traditional Shaving Cream

-Basically, there are three options for how to use shaving cream.
+There are three options for how to use shaving cream.
 On the one hand, you can lather it like soap in a bowl or mug, or you use your hand.
 You can also lather it directly on your face.
 First, let’s discuss the later option:

 - Wet your fingers and face or the brush‘s bristles with hot water.

 - Dip your fingers into the jar to apply the cream directly on your face, or to the center of the brushes tip.
 Since the cream is concentrated, two fingertips ‘worth will do the trick.
-If you use a brush an almond size amount of cream should be enough (you only have to use have as much cream with a brush and it will last you about twice as long).
+If you use a brush an almond size amount of cream should be enough (you only have to use as much cream with a brush, and it will last you about twice as long).

 - Lather up the cream on your face with circular motions using your fingers or a shaving brush.

 - Again, the longer you whisk, the richer the lather, and the more your skin will be protected and your shave comfortable.